|Link to this site|

 Knudsen partnered with Dick Erath to create Knudsen-Erath where Knudsen grew the grapes and Erath made the wine.
 Their partnership lasted until 1987 and they remained lifelong friends.
 At that time, Argyle Winery was beginning and Knudsen supplied the grapes for the new winery.
 In 1990, he sold his holdings in Earth Winery, invested them in Argyle and became its chairman, a post he held until retiring in 2007.

 The first wine, all of 100 cases, was an estate Pinot Noir from the 2012 vintage.
-It was made by Rollin Soles of ROCO (and previously the winemaker at Argyle) and current winemaker Nate Klosterman.
-The wine is sold through a mailing list and select retailers.
+An inaugural Chardonnay was released from the 2013 vintage.
+They were made by Rollin Soles of ROCO (and previously the winemaker at Argyle) and current winemaker Nate Klosterman.
+The wine is sold through a mailing list, select retailers, and the website.

 2012 Knudsen Vineyards Dundee Hills Willamette Valley Pinot Noir